jessepav/lacygoill-wiki-backup/vim/qf.md

    - size
    - winid

-## What are the properties that a qfl in Neovim currently misses, compared to Vim?
+## What is the only property that a qfl in Neovim currently misses, compared to Vim?

-   - changedtick

-TODO: Aren't there other missing properties?
-Like `qfbufnr`, `module`, ...
+`qfbufnr`

 ##
 ## What's the 'context' property of a qfl?